octopus-network/octopus-appchain-anchor/README.md

     /// The minimum deposit amount for a delegator to delegate his voting weight to
     /// a certain validator.
     pub minimum_delegator_deposit: Balance,
+    /// The minimum value of total stake in this contract for booting corresponding appchain pub minimum_total_stake_for_booting: Balance,
     /// The minimum number of validator(s) registered in this contract for
     /// booting the corresponding appchain and keep it alive. pub minimum_validator_count: U64,